Not All Needles Are Found: How Fact Distribution and Don't Make It Up Prompts Shape Retrieval, Reasoning, and Hallucination in Long-Context LLMs: Results and Analysis

-We quantify the net impact of restricting model creativity in Figure ~\ref{fig:model_comparison_delta}, which displays the performance delta ($\Delta$) when switching from Standard to Anti-Hallucination prompts.
-Blue indicates improvement (reduced hallucinations), while red indicates degradation (refusal to answer valid queries).
-Panel (a) clearly visualizes the safety tax paid by ChatGPT-5-mini: the deep red blocks indicate substantial drops in literal extraction accuracy, suggesting the model frequently defaults to a refusal response when the needle is buried deep in the context.
-Conversely, Deepseek-v3.2-chat and Claude-4.5-haiku show a mix of blue and light red, indicating a more complex trade-off where faithfulness improves (Panel c) without catastrophically sacrificing extraction capabilities.
+To quantify this, Figure~\ref{fig:model_comparison_delta} displays the performance delta ($\Delta$) when applying AH prompts.
+The deep red blocks for ChatGPT-5-mini (Panel a) visualize a massive \textit{Safety Tax}, where the model defaults to a refusal response when needles are buried deeply.
+Conversely, Deepseek and Claude navigate a more balanced trade-off, improving faithfulness (Panel c) without catastrophically sacrificing extraction.